-1.1.
+- 1.1.
 Available Plans.
-The plans available to employees under this Agreement are described below and vary depending on an employee's date of hire.

-- 1.2.
-A. Employees Hired Prior to August 15, 2011.
-Each regular full-time employee hired prior to August 15, 2011, who desires health care benefits through the Employer shall have his choice of coverage under one of the following plans: - (1) A Blue Cross/Blue Shield of Michigan Community Blue (90/10) PPO Plan, with \$250 employee/\$500 family deductible, \$1,000 employee/\$2,000 family co-insurance and Rx generic mandate \$10 co-pay, brand name \$60 co-pay; and mandatory purchase of all maintenance drugs through mail order with Rx generic mandate \$20 co-pay and brand name \$120 co-pay.
-Employees may select coverage for employee, employee and spouse, employee and child(ren), or family2.
-Employees covered under this Plan shall be required to pay the difference between the total illustrated premium cost of such coverage and the maximum amount the Employer is permitted to pay under Section 3 of the Publicly Funded Health Insurance Contribution Act, Act No. 152 of the Michigan Public Acts of 2011 (see Section (4) below for the manner in which the employee's payment is determined.) - (2) A Blue Cross/Blue Shield of Michigan Community Blue (80/20) PPO Plan with \$500 employee/\$1,000 family deductible, \$1,000 employee/\$2,000 family co-insurance and Rx generic mandate \$10 co-pay, brand name \$60 co-pay; and mandatory purchase of all maintenance drugs through mail order with Rx generic mandate \$20 co-pay, and brand name \$120 co-pay.
-Employees may select coverage for employee, employee and spouse, employee and child(ren), or family2.
-Employees covered under this Plan shall be required to pay the difference between the total illustrated premium cost of such coverage and the maximum amount the Employer is permitted to pay under Section 3 of the Publicly Funded Health Insurance Contribution Act, Act No. 152 of the Michigan Public Acts of 2011 (see Section (4) below for the manner in which the employee's payment is determined.)
+The plans available to employees under this Agreement are described below and vary depending on an employee's date of hire. - A. Employees Hired Prior to August 15, 2011.
+All regular full-time employees hired prior to August 15, 2011, who desire health care benefits through the Employer shall have his choice of coverage under one of the following plans: - (1) A Blue Cross/Blue Shield of Michigan Community Blue (90/10) PPO Plan, with \$250 employee/\$500 family deductible, \$1,000 employee/\$2,000 family co-insurance, and Rx generic mandate \$10 co-pay, brand name \$60 co-pay; and mandatory purchase of all maintenance drugs through mail order with Rx generic mandate \$20 co-pay and brand name \$120 co-pay.
+Employees may select coverage for employee, employee and spouse, employee and child(ren), or family.
+Employees covered under this Plan shall be required to pay the difference between the total illustrated premium cost of such coverage and the maximum amount the Employer is permitted to pay under Section 3 of the

-1 For purposes of this Article, all references to an employee's date of hire shall refer to his/her last date of hire and placement in a sworn certified police/public safety officer position in the Employer's Police Department, regardless of rank or bargaining unit.
+&lt;sup>1 For purposes of this Article, all references to an employee's date of hire shall refer to his last date of hire and placement in a sworn certified police officer position in the Employer's Police Department, regardless of rank or bargaining unit.

-2 Eligible participants include the employee, the employee's legal spouse, and the employee's children to the end of the month in which they turn age 26 if they meet the requirements as defined and provided for in the respective plan documents.
+&lt;sup>3 Eligible participants include the employee, the employee's legal spouse, and the employee's children to the end of the month in which they turn age 26 if they meet the requirements as defined and provided for in the respective plan documents.

-(3) A Blue Cross/Blue Shield of Michigan Flexible Blue PPO High Deductible Health Care Plan with a Health Savings Account and Rx generic mandate \$10 co-pay and brand name \$60 co-pay after the annual deductible has been met; and mandatory purchase of all maintenance drugs through mail order Rx generic mandate \$20 co-pay and brand name \$120 co-pay after the annual deductible has been met.
+- Publicly Funded Health Insurance Contribution Act, Act No. 152 of the Michigan Public Acts of 2011 (see Section (4) below for the manner in which the employee's payment is determined.) - (2) A Blue Cross/Blue Shield of Michigan Community Blue (80/20) PPO Plan with \$500 employee/\$1,000 family deductible, \$1,000 employee/\$2,000 family co-insurance and Rx generic mandate \$10 co-pay, brand name \$60 co-pay; and mandatory purchase of all maintenance drugs through mail order with Rx generic mandate \$20 co-pay, and brand name \$120 co-pay.
+Employees may select coverage for employee, employee and spouse, employee and child(ren), or family.
+Employees covered under this Plan shall be required to pay the difference between the total illustrated premium cost of such coverage and the maximum amount the Employer is permitted to pay under Section 3 of the Publicly Funded Health Insurance Contribution Act, Act No. 152 of the Michigan Public Acts of 2011 (see Section (4) below for the manner in which the employee's payment is determined.) - (3) A Blue Cross/Blue Shield of Michigan Flexible Blue PPO High Deductible Health Care Plan with a Health Savings Account and Rx generic mandate \$10 co-pay and brand name \$60 co-pay after the annual deductible has been met; and mandatory purchase of all maintenance drugs through mail order Rx generic mandate \$20 co-pay and brand name \$120 co-pay after the annual deductible has been met.
 This Plan shall include a \$2,000 individual and a \$4,000 family in-network deductible and a \$4,000 individual, \$8,000 family out-of-network deductible.